 About

-To do so, I seek to characterize the processes that allow people to learn predictive structures, showing how properties of those structures such as modularity or clustering can reveal high-level graph-like regularities, and measuring adaptive reliance on predictive models that build upon these regularities.
-My research utilizes advances in network science, control theory, and reinforcement learning, alongside behavior and neuroimaging to study how the brain supports complex planning and decision making over temporally-extended sequences of events.
+My research utilizes advances in network science, control theory, and reinforcement learning, behavior in humans and animals, and human neuroimaging to study how the brain supports complex planning and decision making over temporally-extended sequences of events.